joeldipops/StealthJrpg/README.md

 ### Suspicion
 When at max, enemies will start to engage directly, dealing significant WIL damage and trying to inflict CAUGHT When at 0, enemies will be idle.
+Thinking that there might be several suspcion states eg Patrolling (as a range of suspicion), Alert and Hunting

 ### Awareness
 When at 0, enemies are out of the encounter

 ### Direction
 If looking at or near a PC, suspicion is more likely to be raised and skill effects more likely to hit that PC.
+If suspicion is max, PC will fixate attacks on mob it's pointing towards, change direction to follow it, and will use skills to CATCH that PC.

 ## Shared Stats